Jiahuey6/Utar-Data-Struct-Linked-List-Assignment/README.md

 # Utar-Data-Struct-Linked-List-Assignment
+Assignment of Data Sturctures and Algorithmetic Problem Solving for linked list.

-My submission of the Assignment, be warned that code is junk and will not be maintained.
+Be warned that code is junk and will not be maintained.
 Code runs but by all means modify it.
 Input validation be damned.

 ## Additional Info
 **Subfunctions.h** and **RevisedGrading.h** are extra header files.
 The former deals with string copy of text files and the latter is self explanatory.